Shannon Chan-Kent

 Shannon Chan-Kent (born September 23, 1988) is a Canadian voice and stage actress.
-She is known for her roles as Silver Spoon and Smolder and the singing voice of Pinkie Pie in My Little Pony: Friendship Is Magic, Misa Amane in the English dub of Death Note, and the Biskit twins and Youngmee Song on Littlest Pet Shop.
+She is known for her roles as Silver Spoon, Smolder and the singing voice of Pinkie Pie in My Little Pony: Friendship Is Magic, Misa Amane in the English dub of Death Note, and the Biskit twins and Youngmee Song on Littlest Pet Shop.
 She also portrays Joy Pepper in the rebooted Superbook, the Chief in Pucca, Courtney's best friend Janet in Spectacular!, and Amy Rose in Sonic Prime.

-In addition to her voice acting career, she is also an opera singer (Soprano), having graduated with bachelor's and master's degrees in Opera from the University of British Columbia.
-Shannon has performed with the Vancouver Metropolitan Orchestra as well as with local theater productions.
+In addition to her voice acting career, she is also an opera singer (soprano), having graduated with bachelor's and master's degrees in Opera from the University of British Columbia.
+Chan-Kent has performed with the Vancouver Metropolitan Orchestra as well as with local theater productions.